Victoria, aged 13 years old, played on the same team as King Charles at Guards Polo Club.

 Victoria and her three sisters were the only all-sisters polo team in the world when they played together and were known as the “Amazing Graces”.

 Victoria’s father Peter Grace made history when he received the first ever honours awarded to a figurehead of polo.
-Peter was awarded an OBE (Officer of the Most Excellent Order of the British Empire) for services to polo and the investiture was done by fellow polo player, Prince Charles.
+Peter was awarded an OBE (Officer of the Most Excellent Order of the British Empire) for services to polo and the investiture was done by fellow polo player, King Charles.

 Peter was the author of the book “Polo”, with a foreword by King Charles who wrote that “Peter is generally regarded as one of the best instructors that there is in polo.